aothms/ear/README.md

      | |____       / ____ \      | | \ \
      |______| (_) /_/    \_\ (_) |_|  \_\
      Evaluation of Acoustics using Ray-tracing
-     version 0.1.3b
+     version 0.1.4b

     Usage:
      EAR render <filename>
+     EAR calc T60 <filename>

 Using E.A.R
 -----------
-For directions to use ear, you are kindly directed to the two examples over at the [explauralisation](http://explauralisation.org/) website.
+For directions on how to use ear and some example output, you are kindly directed to the two examples over at the [explauralisation](http://explauralisation.org/) website.

 * [Example 1](http://explauralisation.org/example1/)
 * [Example 2](http://explauralisation.org/example2/)